 Length: 127 minutes / 2.11 hours

 Just like The Ten Commandments portrays one of the tenets of the Jewish faith, The Passion of the Christ is a portrayal of the cornerstone of the Christian faith.
-Since most of the New Testament is filled with letters from various people to various churches, the story of Jesus is the most filmed section of the New Testament (with Revelation being a close second).
+Since most of the New Testament is filled with letters from various people to various churches, the story of Jesus is the most-filmed section of the New Testament (with Revelation being a close second).
 Many of these films focus on Jesus’ life as a whole, from His birth through His ministry and ending with His death and resurrection.
-However, The Passion of the Christ focuses the majority of its time on the final days of Jesus’ life.
-Of course, the film has been criticized because of its violent portrayal of the torture leading up to the crucifixion, but director Mel Gibson wanted it to be extreme in order to show the immensity of Christ’s love even after such extreme pain and suffering.
+However, The Passion of the Christ (2004) focuses the majority of its time on the final days of Jesus’ life.
+The film has been criticized because of its violent portrayal of the torture leading up to the crucifixion, but director Mel Gibson wanted it to be extreme to show the immensity of Christ’s love even after such extreme pain and suffering.

 2 sum it up: 2 films, 2 Bible-based blockbusters